 12 Totally Gross (but Normal) Things Your Body Does Every Morning

-No matter how brushed and scrubbed you are before bedtime, you probably still wake up with at least some of these bodily responses.
-They may be embarrassing, but they’re part of being human.
+No matter how clean and well-brushed you are before bedtime, you probably still wake up with these embarrassing but common bodily reactions.

-“Fluid within your body redistributes itself when you are lying down, and some of it pools in the skin around your eyes as you sleep,” says Dr. Kalika.
-While some puffiness is normal, excess alcohol and sodium, not enough water, and stress can exacerbate the problem.
-He recommends splashing cold water on your face first thing in the morning, patting it dry with a towel, and applying light pressure around your eyes to reduce the swelling.
+While some puffiness is normal, excess salt and caffeine, not enough water, and being stressed can exacerbate the problem.
+Try splashing cold water on your face first thing in the morning to reduce the swelling.

 Large bowel movements